yifjiang/relative-depth-using-pytorch/README.md

         python test_on_one_image.py -prev_model_file ../results/Best_model_period1.pt -input_image ../../data/4.png -output_image ../../data/4-out.png

-    and also a cpu version of it:
+    and also a cpu version of it (this script is confirmed to be able to run with pyTorch ver 0.1.12 and torchvision ver 0.1.18):

         python test_on_one_image_cpu.py -prev_model_file ../results/Best_model_period1.pt -input_image ../../data/4.png -output_image ../../data/4-out.png